Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Model and Dynamical Equations

 The Hamiltonian~\eqref{eq:V-e-m} implies that electron-magnon scattering events are accompanied by a spin-flip in the electronic system, as illustrated in Fig.~\ref{fig:electron-magnon_scattering_image}.

-In a magnon-absorption vertex shown on the left of Fig.~\ref{fig:electron-magnon_scattering_image}, an incoming spin-up electron with wave vector $\bvec{k}$ plus an incoming magnon with wave vector $\bvec{q}$ are connected to an outgoing spin-down electron with wave vector $\bvec{k}+\bvec{q}$.
+In a magnon-absorption vertex shown on the left of Fig.~\ref{fig:electron-magnon_scattering_image}, an incoming spin-up (``$\uparrow$'') electron with wave vector $\bvec{k}$ plus an incoming magnon with wave vector $\bvec{q}$ are connected to an outgoing spin-down (``$\downarrow$'') electron with wave vector $\bvec{k}+\bvec{q}$.
 Conversely, in a magnon-emission vertex shown on the right of Fig.~\ref{fig:electron-magnon_scattering_image} an incoming spin-down electron with wave vector $\bvec{k}$ is connected to an outgoing spin-up electron with wave vector $\bvec{k}-\bvec{q}$ and an outgoing magnon with wave vector $\bvec{q}$.
 Since the magnon contributes $-\hbar$ to the angular momentum balance, the total angular momentum is conserved at each vertex and thus in all transitions governed by this interaction.

 Processes in which a magnon is emitted by a spin-up electron or in which a magnon is absorbed by a spin-down electron are not shown.
 These also need spin-orbit coupling, and are sometimes called anti-Stoner processes.
-They were found to be very small~\cite{haag_role_2014} and we neglect these completely~\cite{paischer2023nonlocal}.
+They may contribute to minority-spin state renormalizations in weak ferromagnets~\cite{paischer2024anti-Stoner,usachov2024unveiling}, but their contribution to scattering rates in 3d ferromagnets were found to be small~\cite{haag_role_2014}.
+We neglect them in the present paper, as we are interested in the dynamics dominated by the phase space of excited electrons.
+In the framework of a more general theory that includes both dynamics and spectral effects such as band renormalizations, it is possible that their contribution may play a more prominent role.

 The fundamental equations of motion in our approach are for the distribution functions of electrons $n_{\bvec{k},\sigma}$ and magnons $N_{\bvec{q}}$.
 A derivation using the dynamical truncation of the hierarchy of equations of motion, which constitutes a general method for the derivation of coupled dynamical equations for the relevant correlation functions~\cite{rossi_theory_2002,kira_semiconductor_2012}, is presented in Appendix~\ref{appendix}.
 In this approach, incoherent transitions are described at the scattering level for the distributions of electrons and magnons.
 Denoting the ensemble average in the Heisenberg picture by $\langle \ldots \rangle$, these are defined as $n_{\bvec{k},\sigma}=\langle c^{\dagger}_{\bvec{k},\sigma} c_{\bvec{k},\sigma}\rangle$, with $\sigma=\uparrow$, $\downarrow$, and $N_{\bvec{q}}=\langle a^\dagger_{\bvec{q}} a_{\bvec{q}}\rangle$.
 The equations of motion then read \begin{widetext}